wrenfold/wrenfold/README.md

 - Printing methods to strings (via `repr` for example) tends to produce a wall of impenetrable text, particularly for matrix types.
 Ideally these strings would be truncated automatically.
 - Conversion from Eigen to span does not type-check adequately.
 You can pass an integer matrix to an argument that expects floating point.
 - Certain built-in functions are missing, such as `floor`, `ceil`, `round`, and `mod`.
 (And all the hyperbolic trig functions).
-- There is no mechanism for adding a user-specified built-in function.

-There are also some high-priority features that I would like to get done fairly soon:
-- Add more examples covering different use cases.
-- Conversion of expressions to and from sympy.
-- Customization of code-generation from python.
-Right now code is emitted in C++, but it would be convenient to be able to customize formatting of individual AST elements.
-- Add boolean logic operators.
-- Investigate automatic vectorization of floating point operations.